kluivert-queiroz/wipro-code-challenge/challenge-react/README.md

 You must make a to do list.

-# What should this do?
+## What should this do?

-Controlling a global state adding and checking a task to the listHow should be it.
+Controlling a global state adding and checking a task or removinving from the list

+## How should be it?

-This must have three cruscial functionality, add a new task and check a task as completed.
+This must have three cruscial functionality, add a new task, check a task as completed and remove and task from the list.

-# Requisites
+## Requisites

 All the identification must be put in attribute `data-testid`.